Skip to main content

 - **url**: The JDBC URL for your system database.

-- **user**: Your Postgres username or role.
+- **user**: Your PostgreSQL username or role.

 ## Workflow Interaction Methods